minekube/connect/README.md

 whether online mode, public, behind your protected home network or anywhere else in the world, with our highly available, performant and low latency edge proxies network nearest to you.

-> Play now!
+> Browser active servers now!
 Join `minekube.net` with your Minectaft client!

 ## Features